 - Modeling and Simulation Services

 People are often confused about the meaning of “simulation” and “optimization”.
-When people say “supply chain simulation” they often actually mean optimizing the layout or operations of a single facility such as a warehouse or a factory.
-Doing such optimization requires loading lots of detailed data into a software application that uses linear programming algorithms to crunch the data and calculate optimal answers.
+When people say “supply chain simulation” often they really mean optimizing the layout or operations of a single facility such as a warehouse or a factory.
+Doing such optimization requires loading lots of detailed data into a software application that uses complicated linear programming algorithms to crunch the data and calculate optimal answers.
 That’s NOT what SCM Globe does.

 SCM Globe models and simulates entire supply chains, not just single facilities.
-It does this using the four entities (products, facilities, vehicles and routes), and only a small data set is needed to define the different entities.
-You place those entities on a map (Google Maps) to create an accurate model of any supply chain.
-Then simulations show how well your supply chain will work and finds points of failure.
+A single facility may be part of a supply chain, but a single facility is not a supply chain.
+Define the four entities (products, facilities, vehicles and routes), using only a small data set.
+Then drag and drop the entity icons to place them on a smart map (Google Maps) to create an accurate model of any supply chain.
+Place entities where they really are in existing supply chains, and place them where you want them to be in new supply chains.
+Simulations show how well your supply chain will work and finds points of failure.
 Data from the simulations can be analyzed and used to make changes to your supply chain to fix problems and improve performance.
 You can download the simulation data to spreadsheets and optimizing templates that help you optimize your supply chain designs (see beta test version of optimizing template described below).

 We continuously make improvements based on feedback from people using our application.
 There are reporting templates that use downloaded simulation data to create monthly Profit & Loss Reports plus key performance indicators (KPIs).
 Find out more about this in Analyzing Simulation Data – scroll down to the heading titled “Download Simulation Data to Spreadsheet Reporting Templates“.